 3. Form Validation

 Micro-interactions in forms can improve the user experience significantly.
-For example, when a user enters an email address, a small checkmark or a red error message can appear in real time, providing immediate feedback on whether the input is valid.
-This guidance helps users correct mistakes and enhances the overall efficiency of form completion.
+For example, when a user complete their profile in app, a small checkmark or a red error message can appear in real time, providing immediate feedback on whether the input is valid.
+The "Complete Your Profile" interaction in an app's UI helps users correct mistakes and enhances the overall efficiency of form completion.

 4. Notification Alerts